-75. The costs and resources involved in developing and administering many of the models are likely to be substantial.
-Many of these models exist in a uniprofessional environment and there are differences between the physical and financial environment in which the professions involved practise compared with the UK.
+The costs and resources involved in developing and administering many of the models are likely to be substantial.
+Many of these models exist in a uni-professional regulatory environment and there are differences between the physical and financial environment in which the professions involved practise compared with the UK.
 Those regulators who use a regular performance assessment approach are also far smaller in terms of registrant numbers compared to the HPC.

-5.4.
+4.4.
 UK revalidation

-76. The revalidation systems currently in development by the General Dental Council (GDC) and General Medical Council (GMC) are briefly summarised below.
+The revalidation systems currently in development by the General Dental Council (GDC) and General Medical Council (GMC) are briefly summarised as follows.

-General Dental Council
+4.4.1 General Dental Council

-77. The GDC has concluded that there is insufficient evidence at this time in order to establish groups of registrants for revalidation who carry more risk than others - 'static group risks'.
-Instead, the GDC propose to approach revalidation in terms of 'static individual risk' - i.e. the risk the individual registrant may pose owing to previous fitness to practise action or future noncompliance with revalidation.
+The GDC has concluded that there is insufficient evidence at this time in order to establish groups of registrants for revalidation who carry more risk than others - 'static group risks'.
+Instead, the GDC propose to approach revalidation in terms of 'static individual risk' - i.e. the risk the individual registrant may pose owing to previous fitness to practise action or future non-compliance with revalidation.

-78. The GDC have developed a three step model.
+The GDC have developed a three step model.
 Step one is an all registrant sift where all registrants submit information.
 Step two is peer assessment in practice of those about whom potential problems have been identified.
 Step three is an in depth assessment of those registrants about whom concern still remains.
 The assessment would take place against standards and information drawn from appraisal might form one of the pieces of evidence submitted by a registrant.
 The fine detail of each stage is currently under development.
 It is intended that the outcome for those who fail to participate in or who fail the stages of the revalidation process will be administrative erasure.

-General Medical Council
+4.4.2 General Medical Council

-79. The GMC's proposals are currently undergoing further development and piloting.
+The GMC's proposals are currently undergoing further development and piloting.
 They consist of two stages.

-Relicensing of basic medical registration
+1. Relicensing of basic medical registration

-This would require a portfolio of evidence (e.g. clinical audit, prescribing data, multi-source feedback and appraisal) collected against standards from the GMC's Good Medical Practice.
-Responsible officers in the local area would be asked to review the portfolio and affirm the Doctor's fitness to practise.
+This would require a portfolio of evidence (e.g. clinical audit, prescribing data, multisource feedback and appraisal) collected against standards from the GMC's Good Medical Practice.